-Wine enthusiasts know Oregon for its pinot noir, but there are plenty of other reasons to visit local vineyards.
-These include spectacular views, budget-friendly flights and tasting rooms made for slowing down and staying awhile.
-These wineries near Portland feature several varietals — including, yes, pinot noir — making for an ideal escape from the city.
+Wine enthusiasts know Oregon for its pinot noir, but there are plenty of other reasons to visit Portland vineyards: spectacular views, budget-friendly flights and tasting rooms that just beg for you to slow down and stay awhile.
+These wineries near Portland feature a variety of varietals, and offer an ideal escape from the city.

 Cooper Mountain Vineyard

-Rustic charm abounds at Cooper Mountain Vineyard in Beaverton.
-Free-range chickens wander the grounds near the tasting room (located inside a converted horse barn).
-But don’t let the casual farm-feel fool you: This is serious wine.
-Owner Dr. Robert Gross and his wife Corrine planted the first vines here in 1978.
-Today, five varietals (pinot gris, pinot blanc, tocai friulano, chardonnay and pinot noir) are grown using organic and biodynamic practices.
-The Cooper Mountain team calls their practice “homeopathy for the vines.”
+Rustic charm abounds at Cooper Mountain Vineyard in Beaverton, Ore.
+Free-range chickens wander the grounds near the tasting room, which is located inside a converted barn.
+But don’t let the casual feel fool you — this is serious wine.
+The owners, Dr. Robert Gross and his wife Corrine, planted the first vines here in 1978.
+Today, numerous varietals are grown on four estate vineyards using organic and biodynamic practices.